 Bubble Sort

-In this algorithm, we make a pass through the sequence, comparing consecutive elements and swapping them if they are not in order.
+In a bubble sort, we make a pass through the sequence comparing consecutive elements and swapping them if they are not in order.
 After the first pass, the largest element ends up in the last position.
 If we repeat the process, after the second iteration, the second largest element ends up in the penultimate position.
-If we repeat this n-1 times, where n is the number of elements, the array is sorted.
+If we repeat this n-1 times, where n is the number of elements, the array will be sorted.
 Also, if during an iteration we notice that no interchanges take place, we can conclude that the sequence is already in order and terminate the algorithm (Cormen et al., 2009).
-The Python implementation is as follows:
+A Python implementation is as follows:

 def bubbleSort(aList):